fincubator/infrastructure/ansible/ubuntu/README.md

 Ethereum gateway port: 8089
 ```

-> When you place all services and database on one server don't user 127.0.0.1 or localhost.
+> When you place all services and database on one server don't use 127.0.0.1 or localhost.
 > Use your server EXTERNAL IP.

 Edit defaults: